 635 Documentary Production (3).
 Prerequisite, COMM 230.
 A workshop in the production of video and/or film nonfiction or documentary projects.
 The course will focus on narrative, representational, and aesthetic strategies of documentary production.

-636 Interactive Media (ART 406) (3).
+636 Interactive Media (ARTS 636) (3).
 Explores interactive media through creative projects that include sound, video, and graphic elements.
 Technical information will serve the broader goal of understanding the aesthetics and critical issues of interactive media.

 638 Game Design (3).
 Prerequisite, COMM 150.
 Permission of the instructor for nonmajors.
 Studio course that explores gaming critically and aesthetically.
-Practice in game design and production including 3-D worlds and scripting.
+Practice in game design and production including three-dimensional worlds and scripting.

 642 Special Topics in Cultural Studies (3).
 Prerequisite, COMM 350.
 Permission of the instructor for nonmajors.
 This course will explore various specific topics, theories, and methodologies in cultural studies.

 645 The Documentary Idea (3).
 Prerequisite, COMM 140.
 Permission of the instructor for nonmajors.
 Historical and theoretical examination of expressions of the documentary idea in different eras and various modes including film, television, and radio.

 647 Advanced Projects (3).
 Prerequisites, COMM 230 and one of COMM 534, 635, 646, 653, or 654.
 Recommended preparation, several production courses above COMM 230.
 Course provides a structured environment, instructor and peer feedback, along with production and postproduction resources for completing an advanced near-to-graduation media project.
 Projects can be narrative, documentary, experimental, or interactive, with a running time for videos of no longer than 20 minutes.

 652 Media and Difference (3).
 Prerequisite, COMM 140.
 Permission of the instructor for nonmajors.
 This course examines critical and theoretical issues concerning the representation and study of various modes of difference, such as sexuality, race, and gender, in specific media texts.